alex-zhou13/torqueVectoring/README.md

 Currently, this system has only been tested on a 3D demonstration vehicle model prototype.
 Our client, Terrier Motosports of Boston University, is currently in development of their next generation formula race car that can fit a human being inside and race down a track.
 The ultimate end goal is to install these electronics onto any real life-sized formula race car that uses independently-controlled motors for its wheels, such as the one under development.
 Our hope is that this system serves as a more affordable alternative to proprietary solutions already in existence, while being modular and simpler for configuration across various formula specifications, both physically and algorithmically.

+More information about our hardware and software methodologies can be found in the "Wiki" tab of this repo, under their own README files.